seldon-code/hari-plotter/README.md

-# hari-plotter - Post-processing and plotting of Seldon simulations.
+# hari-plotter
 ![Logo](res/logo_text.png)

+## About

+`hari-plotter` enables post-processing, plotting and visualizations of Seldon simulations and output (under development).